 Candidates may make political donations with campaign funds, allowing prolific fund-raisers to share their contributions with other legislators or candidates.
 Some advocacy groups believe such transfers should be limited to an aggregate of $10,000 per election cycle.
-Kendrick’s committee made these political donations:
+Kendrick’s committee has made no such political donations.

 in expenses without specifying the end recipient, and sometimes the purpose.

-- Kendrick’s campaign has paid more than $29,000 to HSI Systems and Consultants Inc., a company run by Warren Mosby, Rep. Howard Mosby’s brother.
-The campaign committee also paid Warren Mosby $600 in 2010 for “visibility and supplies.”
+- Kendrick’s campaign has paid more than $30,000 to HSI Systems and Consultants Inc., a company run by Warren Mosby, brother of Rep. Howard Mosby.
+The campaign also paid Warren Mosby $600 directly in 2010 for “visibility and supplies.”

 - 2011: $444

 - 2012: $611

 When the Legislature is out of session, members may collect $173 per diem, plus mileage, for committee meetings or other official business.
 (Per diem was $127 prior to 2007.)
 Lawmakers living within 50 miles of the Capitol are taxed on these payments, which were originally intended to cover out-of-town members’ food and lodging.
 Here’s the annual breakdown, based on the year in which the expenses were paid: